 Frequently asked questions

-Yes, you can use your Qantas points to book flights on Jetstar.
+Yes, you can use your Qantas Points to book flights on Jetstar.
 In fact, Jetstar redemptions are 20% cheaper than those with Qantas.
 You can choose to fly in Economy or Business Class.
 To book your Jetstar flight using Qantas Points, go to qantas.com.

 If you have some Emirates Skywards miles up for expiration, you can book a Jetstar redemption flight from 7,000 miles.
 However, Qantas redemptions start at only 1,000 points more.

-Supplementary images courtesy Jetstar.
-Previously written by Matt Moffit.
+Article previously written by Matt Moffit.

 We do not want to pay with points or cash for seats and bags but the only alternative is fiji airways, which has terrible reviews.